stephenjohnlimb/boot/README.md

 Later I'll add in some Kafka and maybe also wrap the Spring Boot app up in a docker image.

+#### Creating and running the app in docker
+I thought the packaging of this application in docker might involve writing a `Docker` file; but it turns out that with these later versions of spring boot I can just run `mvn spring-boot:build-image`.

+Now assuming you have docker installed, you can then just run that docker image with the following command:
+`docker run -p 9091:8080 -t boot:0.0.1-SNAPSHOT`.

+You can then go to the browser on `http://localhost:9091` and see the `Greetings from Spring Boot!` message.

+#### This repository - what have I added and why
 This repo - contains a number of code/configuration examples from a variety of sources.
 I've just pulled out the bits I need all into one place.